Doge's Palace in Venice Tickets and Tours

 Pass to the Doge's Palace and 3 museums in St. Mark's Square

-St. Mark's in the skyline
+St. Mark's on the horizon

-St. Mark's in the skyline
+St. Mark's on the horizon

 Correr Museum

-Monumental Halls of the Sansovinian Bookshop
+Monumental Rooms of the Sansovino Library

-National Museum of Archaeology
+National Archaeological Museum

-Sightseeing Pass with access to the Doge's Palace and the 10 best museums in Venice
+Tourist pass with access to the Doge's Palace and the 10 best museums in Venice

 What's included

 • Doge's Palace.
-The symbol of the power and glory enjoyed by the Republic of Venice.
+The symbol of the power and glory enjoyed by the Republic of Venice

 • National Archaeological Museum.
-One of the oldest public museums in Italy and Europe, with an important collection of Greek and Roman sculptures;
+One of the oldest public museums in Italy and Europe, with an important collection of Greek and Roman sculptures

-• Monumental rooms of the Marciana Library.
+• Monumental Rooms of the Marciana Library.
 Designed by Jacopo Sansovino, this impressive library was built and decorated between 1537 and 1560.

-• Ca 'Rezzonico.
-This is one of the few oldest palaces in Venice that can still be visited, and certainly the most fascinating of them all.
-Inside it houses the Museum of Venice from the 18th century and is structured on three floors filled with all kinds of objects of the nobles who lived in Ca 'Rezzonico for centuries, as well as an old pharmacy and a gondola with felze (covered gondola to protect from the cold and rain).
+• Ca' Rezzonico.
+It is one of the few oldest palaces in Venice that can still be visited, and surely the most fascinating of them all.
+Inside, it houses the 18th-century Venice Museum and is structured over three floors filled with all kinds of objects belonging to the nobles who lived in Ca' Rezzonico for centuries, as well as an old pharmacy and a gondola with a felze (a cover to protect against the cold and rain).
 It was even the residence of Pope Clement XIII in the 18th century.

 • House of Carlo Goldoni.
 The house converted into a museum in homage to the famous playwright Carlo Goldoni.

-• Ca 'Pesaro.
-The International Gallery of Modern Art and Museum of Oriental Art in Venice.
+• Ca' Pesaro.
+The International Gallery of Modern Art and Museum of Oriental Art in Venice

 Vicky's Traveller Tip